BrandanKeen/capstone-central-florida-tornado-1998/graphics/reanalysis/README.md

 # Reanalysis Visualizations

-This directory showcases meteorological plots generated using two reanalysis datasets: **ECMWF–ERA5** and **NCEP–NARR**.
+This directory showcases some of the meteorological plots generated using two reanalysis datasets: **ECMWF–ERA5** and **NCEP–NARR**.
 The goal of this section is to demonstrate technical skill in generating high-quality meteorological visualizations using Python.

-Plots are grouped first by reanalysis dataset, then by domain and pressure level or variable.
+Plots are grouped first by reanalysis dataset, then by domain and pressure level.

 ---